GTBitsOfGood/bootcamp-2019/3_jquery/3_horello_dynamic/README.md

 # Making Horello dynamic

-Today we're going to make the Horello site we built yesterday dynamic using jQuery.
+Today we're going to make the Horello site we built dynamic using jQuery.
 This means you will be able to add cards, add lists and edit cards just like you can on the og Trello.
 There's a catch though, since our application has